danyspin97/MyAddressBookBot/index.md

 - Hindi

 ## Technical
-This bot uses the official Telegram Bot API(v2.1), it is based on [HadesWrapper](https://gitlab.com/WiseDragonStd/HadesWrapper) for Telegram and runs on a Raspberry Pi3 using php, Redis and Postgresql:
+This bot uses the official Telegram Bot API(v2.1), it is based on HadesWrapper for Telegram and runs on a Raspberry Pi3 using php, Redis and Postgresql.

 ## License
 MyAddressBookBot is released under the GNU Affero General Public License.